 Urinary hydroxyproline levels reflect increased bone resorption due to osteoclastic activity and are increased in Paget’s disease.
 Hydroxyproline is a product of collagen breakdown 20-30% of total hydroxyproline levels are from bone resorption.
-Hydroxyproline levels have been correlated with the extent and activity of disease.
+Hydroxyproline levels have been correlated with the extent and activity of the disease.
 Because diet may affect the levels, overnight fasting is necessary before testing.

 This investigation is not reliable in patients with skin disease.

-Urine levels of excreted bone-specific pyridinium collagen cross links, pyridinoline and deoxypyridinoline, is considered sensitive, specific and better indicators of bone resorption and response to treatment than the hydroxyproline assay.
+Urine levels of excreted bone-specific pyridinium collagen cross-links, pyridinoline and deoxypyridinoline, is considered sensitive, specific and better indicators of bone resorption and response to treatment than the hydroxyproline assay.

 Procollagen I N -terminal peptide (PINP) has emerged as a sensitive serum marker for bone formation.